 Universities are usually looking for three good A Level passes (preferably in traditional subjects) and a good group of passes (usually five) at GCSE level including Mathematics and English.

 Remember that when you apply to University your GCSE grades are used as an indicator of your academic abilities.
 For admission to competitive courses such as Medicine, even though only three A Levels are asked for, students usually offer four A Levels to be competitive.
-The above is also applicable to those wishing to apply to Cambridge and Oxford Universities for any course, as well as other top ranking universities.
-The Greek A Level is usually accepted, but a few universities do not consider it as part of an offer.
+A Levels are a globally known qualification and they are widely accepted as entry qualifications to Universities in Europe and beyond.

+Sometimes Universities also have preferred A Levels and/or A Levels they do not accept, for example any language from a native speaker.
 You must check with each University / Department concerned directly.
-Specific requirements for the different courses offered are published by universities and are available for your use online.
+Specific requirements for the different courses offered are published by universities and are available for your use on-line.
+Unifrog can offer you easy access to these resources.